Approximate optimality and the risk/reward tradeoff in a class of bandit problems: The Model

 Thus we can write

 \item[(iii) Extreme arms are enough:]

 \end{description}

-\textbf{Remark}\textit{\ The assumption that }$u$ \textit{is continuous rules out example (u.5).
+\textbf{Remark:} The assumption that $u$ is continuous rules out example (u.4).
 However, because these functions can be approximated by continuous functions, the CLT (Proposition \ref{propn-CLT}) and subsequently the above theorem, can be extended to cover them as well.
-(See our paper (2022, section A.3), for example, where we extend from continuous functions to indicators.)
+(See Chen, Epstein and Zhang (2023, section A.3), for a similar extension from continuous functions to indicators.)
 Similarly for results below.
-Because the details are standard, we will ignore the discontinuity of (u.5).}
+Because the details are standard, we will ignore the discontinuity of (u.4).

-Section \ref{section-proofs} provides a proof of (i), based largely on our CLT (Proposition \ref{propn-CLT}), and also gives two alternative\textsl{\ } expressions for the limit $V$. (ii) describes a simplification for the decision-maker afforded by adoption of the infinite-horizon heuristic - she need only know and take into account the means and variances for each arm.
-In addition, it permits identifying an arm with its mean-variance pair; thus we will often refer to a pair $\left( \mu ,\sigma ^{2}\right) $ as an arm. (iii) describes a further possible simplification for DM -- she need only consider "extreme arms", that is, the extreme points of $co\left( \mathcal{A} \right) $, the polygon generated by $\mathcal{A}$.
+The Appendix contains a proof of (i) and also gives two alternative\textsl{\ }expressions for the limit $V$. (ii) describes a simplification for the decision-maker afforded by adoption of the infinite-horizon heuristic - \textit{she need only know and take into account the means and variances for each arm}.
+In addition, it permits identifying an arm with its mean-variance pair; thus we will often refer to a pair $\left( \mu ,\sigma ^{2}\right) $ as an arm. (iii) describes a further possible simplification for DM -- she need only consider "extreme arms", that is, the extreme points of the convex polygon generated by $\mathcal{A}$.
 All other arms are redundant.
-For example, given two arms $\left( \mu _{1},\sigma _{1}^{2}\right) $ and $\left( \mu _{2},\sigma _{2}^{2}\right) $, then any arm lying on the straight line between them has no value (asymptotically), even if it moderates large differences in the mean-variance characteristics of the two given arms.
-For another implication of (iii), and the fact that $ \mathcal{A}$ is contained in the rectangle defined by the four pairs on the right, one obtains that
+For example, \textit{given two arms }$\left( \mu _{1},\sigma _{1}^{2}\right) $ \textit{\ and }$\left( \mu _{2},\sigma _{2}^{2}\right) $\textit{, then any arm lying on the straight line between them{ \ }has no value asymptotically even if it moderates large differences in the mean-variance characteristics of the two given arms}.
+For another implication of (iii), because $\mathcal{A}$ is contained in the rectangle defined by the four pairs on the right, one obtains that

-Moreover, note that both (ii) and (iii) are true under weak (nonparametric) assumptions on $u$, for example, without any assumptions about monotonicity or risk attitudes.
-Therefore,\ they accommodate situations that feature targets, aspiration levels, loss aversion, and other deviations from the common assumption of global monotonicity and risk aversion.
+Finally, note that both (ii) and (iii) are \textit{true under weak (nonparametric) assumptions on }$u$\textit{, for example, without any assumptions about monotonicity or risk attitudes.
+Therefore,\ they accommodate situations that feature targets, aspiration levels, loss aversion, and other deviations from the common assumption of global monotonicity and risk aversion}.